meetings

 CLIENT stories:

-The 5-strong Senior Leadership Team found The 8 Board members constantly changing expectations or making it difficult to execute strategic direction.
+The 5-strong Senior Leadership Team found the 8 Board members constantly changing expectations or making it difficult to execute strategic direction.

-WHEN A cross-departmental project Team struggled to work together:
+A cross-departmental project Team struggled to work together:

 The team widened understanding of each others’ motivations, skillsets, breadth of experience and fears and limitations.